soundswarm/repoman/README.md

 ## Overview:
-This app:
+This react app:

-1) takes your github username or organizationname
+31) takes your github username or organizationname

 2) displays the corresponding list of repos that are not forks